celo-org/docs/blog/04-02-23-parking-tickets-dapp/build-a-decentralized-parking-ticket-payments-dapp-on-celo.md

 We declare global variables at the top of the function;

+1. ### signer:
-1. ***signer***: This will be the connected account to the contract that can interact with the contract.
+  This will be the connected account to the contract that can interact with the contract.
 In this case, we declared a global variable called `signer`.

+2. ### ledgerContract:
-2. ***ledgerContract***: This is the signed contract instance that we'll invoke the contract's functions on.
+  This is the signed contract instance that we'll invoke the contract's functions on.
 This instance of the contract will be connected to the signer.

+3. ### ledgerAddress:
-3. ***ledgerAddress***: We will need the deployed contract address, and we have declared it in this variable.
+  We will need the deployed contract address, and we have declared it in this variable.

 We use the `deployments.fixture` with an `all` tag to reference the specified tag that we declared in the deploy script as `module.exports.tags`.